 Picketing is regulated by labour relations statutes, tort law and criminal law in Canada.
 Lawful picketing includes communication of information; however, intimidation, threats, assaults and blocking of premises is unlawful.
-It is lawful for striking workers to picket at the employer's place of business as long as there is a legal strike/lockout in effect.
-Depending on the nature of the picketing and interference, it is also generally lawful to picket the premises of third parties who deal with or are affiliated with the employer as long as such picketing is for informational purposes.
+It is lawful for striking workers to picket at the employer's place of business (i.e., "primary picketing") as long as there is a legal strike/lockout in effect.
+Depending on the nature of the picketing and interference, it is also generally lawful to picket the premises of third parties who deal with or are affiliated with the employer (i.e., "secondary picketing") as long as such picketing is for informational purposes.